mijp1/castep-docs/docs/tutorials/GA/Introduction.md

 `rand_seed        = 129189`

 This means that you may be able to replicate similar results, though that isn't guranteed [[CHECK IF EVEN TRUE]]

+## Running

+We can now run castep GA on the Si.
+This should take about 3 minutes to run, but look at what is happening as it is running - you can use `tail -f Si.castep` to keep track of how the `castep` output file is being generated.
+Also, refresh your directory regularly to see what's being generated.